Atkinson (surname)

 Atkinson is an English-language surname.
 The name is derived from a patronymic form of the Middle English Atkin.
 The personal name Atkin is one of many pet forms of the name Adam.

 The name corresponds to the Scottish name Aitchison.
 The name Atkinson is particularly common in Northern England.
 At the time of the British Census of 1881, its relative frequency was highest in Westmorland (19.8 times the British average), followed by Cumberland, County Durham, Northumberland, Yorkshire, Lincolnshire, Lancashire, Cheshire and Rutland.
 In Ireland the name is common only in Ulster and particularly in counties Antrim and Down.
 Some Atkinsons are descended from Planters, although the name was recorded in Ireland before that period.

-Acheson is a variation of the name in Scotland and the Border region, having been originally spelled Atzinson (with the 'z' being pronounced as 'y', as in yet).
+Acheson is a variation of the name in Scotland and the Border region, having been originally spelt Atzinson (with the 'z' being pronounced as 'y', as in yet).